 – Kris Buhay/ Multimedia Specialist, DCM

 Sometimes, we forget to consider the outside factors that’s why no matter how hard we try to be on time, we still end showing up late.
-Let our Perfect Attendance Awardee for 6 YEARS AND A HALF remind you of it from now on.
+Let our Perfect Attendance Awardee for 6 YEARS AND A HALF share you an important aspect among all our punctuality tips from now on.

 “Anticipate the barriers that might prevent you from going to work on time.
 Even if you leave your home early, there are unforeseen circumstances that could hinder your way, especially if you’re a commuter.
 These setbacks include transport strike, traffic jam, parade, road construction project, road altercation, accident, high volume of passengers, slow movement of the vehicles, and the need to refuel in the gas station.
 As a commuter, you’d experience any or all of these in a day, no matter how early you wake up and organized your routine is.
 Hence, you should always be prepared and alert so you’d make it to your work ahead of time.”